All Entities are Not Created Equal: Examining the Long Tail for Ultra-Fine Entity Typing: Related Work

 \section{Related Work}

-UFET was proposed to generate free-form noun phrases that aptly describe the type of a target entity mention~\cite{choi-etal-2018-ultra}.
-UFET has found several downstream applications such as co-reference resolution \cite{durrett-klein-2014-joint}, entity linking \cite{Onoe_Durrett_2020} and relation extraction \cite{yaghoobzadeh-etal-2017-noise}.
+UFET was proposed to generate free-form noun phrases that appropriately describe the type of a target entity~\cite{choi-etal-2018-ultra}.
+UFET has found several downstream applications, such as coreference resolution \cite{durrett-klein-2014-joint}, entity linking \cite{Onoe_Durrett_2020} and relation extraction \cite{yaghoobzadeh-etal-2017-noise}.

 \textbf{PLM solutions for UFET.} PLMs have been shown to capture world knowledge in their parameter space~\cite{roberts-etal-2020-much,10.1162/tacl_a_00324}.
 This ability has allowed them to perform well on `fill-in-the-blank' problems, where the goal is to elicit an answer to a query based on the context provided.
 Many UFET approaches have capitalized on this ability; \citet{dai-etal-2021-ultra} looked at introducing Hearst patterns with \texttt{[MASK]} tokens to describe entity types using BERT, while \citet{ijcai2022pan} primed BERT to produce an ultra-fine type by appending the entity mention and a \texttt{[MASK]} token to a sentence.
 While these methods report some of the best metrics for UFET, they do not explore how their approaches fare on infrequent, rare entities that PLMs may not have been sufficiently exposed to.
-In this work, we explore the effect of entity representation strength on a variety of PLMs in order to determine if rarer entities cause significant issues for PLM-based approaches.
+In this work, we explore the effect of entity representation strength on a variety of PLMs in order to determine whether rarer entities cause significant issues for PLM-based approaches.

-\textbf{Knowledge Infused UFET.} The UFET dataset has $9$ general, $121$ fine-grained and $10,201$ ultra-fine types.
+\textbf{Knowledge Infused UFET.} The UFET dataset has $9$ general, $121$ fine, and $10,201$ ultra-fine types.
 While a large type vocabulary and the scarcity of annotated examples per type make this task especially challenging, type labels often consist of rich semantics. \citet{li2022ultra} leverage the type semantics and formulate the task as an NLI problem.
 Others have exploited the dependencies between labels \cite{liu-etal-2021-fine} and hierarchies within types \cite{onoe-etal-2021-modeling} to supplement the PLM objectives.
-Such techniques often perform significantly better than PLM-only approaches and are less affected by their shortcomings.
+Such techniques often perform significantly better than PLM-only approaches.